 Australia is home to a wealth of native plants many of which most of us have never heard of.
 Unless you were born down under, chances are you have never heard of quandong fruit trees.
 What is a quandong tree and what are some uses for quandong fruit?
 Let’s learn more.

 What is a quandong tree?
-Quandong fruit trees are native to Australia and vary in size from 7 to 25 feet in height.
+Quandong fruit trees are native to Australia and vary in size from 7 to 25 feet (2.1 to 7.6 m.) in height.
 Growing quandong fruit is found in the semi-arid regions of Southern Australia and are tolerant of both drought and salinity.
 Trees have drooping, leathery, light grey-green foliage.
 Insignificant greenish blossoms appear in clusters from October to March.

 Quandong is actually the name of three wild bush fruits.
 Desert quandong (Santulum acuminatum), also known as sweet quandong, is the fruit that is written about here, but there is also blue quandong (Elaeocarpus grandis) and bitter quandong (S. murrayannum).
 Both desert and bitter quandong are in the same genus, that of the sandalwoods, while blue quandong is unrelated.

 Desert quandong is categorized as a non-obligate root parasite, meaning that the tree uses the roots of other trees or plants to garner its nourishment.
 This makes growing quandong fruit difficult to cultivate commercially, as there must be suitable host plants co-planted amongst the quandong.